kevkaleido/kevs_blog1/src/content/blog/my-new-blog-post.md

 Ada foresaw of this age, but it's on us to decide what happens next.
 Will we let AI drive us, or will we use it to amplify our creativity, humanity, and intelligence?
 The tools to shape the future are here, but the human mind—our imagination, empathy, and critical thinking—remains primary.
 Just like Ada knew all along.

 Her dream isn't over.
-It's only beginning.
+It's only beginning..